Cog-Creators/Red-DiscordBot/docs/cog_guides/cog_manager_ui.rst

 **Description**

-Reorders the paths listed with the :ref:`paths <cogmanagerui-command-paths>` comand.
+Reorders the paths listed with the :ref:`paths <cogmanagerui-command-paths>` command.
 The goal of this command is to allow the discovery of different cogs.
 If there are multiple packages with the same names, the one that is inside the highest folder in the list will be kept and the other ones will be ignored.